Skip to main content

 echo "docs-only=$DOCS_ONLY" >> "$GITHUB_OUTPUT"

-Push events to develop always run CI (the early exit).
-For PRs, the gh CLI fetches the file list and the case statement classifies each one.
-The first non-docs file sets DOCS_ONLY=false and breaks.
+Push events to develop always run CI, via the early exit.
+For PRs, the gh CLI fetches the file list and the case statement classifies each one; the first non-docs file sets DOCS_ONLY=false and breaks out of the loop.

-The ci-status gate job makes this work with branch protection:
+The ci-status gate job is what makes this play nicely with branch protection:

 ci-status: